johnzastrow/johnzastrow.github.io/_posts/2025-08-14-customizing-qgis-into-a-viewer.md

 ---
 layout: post
-title: 'Customizing QGIS into a simple viewer, with user profiles'
+title: Customizing QGIS into a simple viewer, with user profiles
-subtitle: 'and then trying to make it portable and easy to move'
+subtitle: and then trying to make it portable and easy to move
 date: '2025-08-14T15:02:15-05:00'
 gh-badge: [star, fork, follow]
 author: 'John C. Zastrow'